Licensed to the Apache Software Foundation (ASF) under one

 from airflow.models.taskinstance import TaskInstance

-[docs] class AwsLambdaExecutor(BaseExecutor): """ An Airflow Executor that submits tasks to AWS Lambda asynchronously.
-When execute_async() is called, the executor invokes a specified AWS Lambda function (asynchronously) with a payload that includes the task command and a unique task key.
-The Lambda function writes its result directly to an SQS queue, which is then polled by this executor to update task state in Airflow. """
+[docs] class AwsLambdaExecutor(BaseExecutor): """ An Airflow Executor that submits workloads (tasks and callbacks) to AWS Lambda asynchronously.
+When execute_async() is called, the executor invokes a specified AWS Lambda function (asynchronously) with a payload that includes the workload command and a unique workload key.
+The Lambda function writes its result directly to an SQS queue, which is then polled by this executor to update workload state in Airflow. """

 [docs] supports_multi_team: bool = True